Help with the beginnings of a homestead in the Kootenays, Canada

 Description

-We have 16.3 acres, mostly forested, partial wetlands, with a creek on the property.
+We have 16.3 acres, mostly forested, partial wetlands, with a creek running through the land.
 There is a soothing, cool wildness to the land.
 I'm creating a space where people can connect with other humans, and nature.
 A space to learn, heal, and love.
-We will start as a small homestead, and ideally develop into a small community!
+I currently have a small homestead here.
+Ideally, I'd like to develop the space into a small community!

 I have experience with permaculture, building, plant medicines, and many things in between!
 I'm happy to chat about these things and share knowledge.